ClinicEvents/GenAI-Health-Hackathon/challenges/Challenge 17.md

-# Challenge 17: Non-structured data extraction from release reports to predict re-admission risk and death during the transactional atention
+# Challenge 17: Non-structured data extraction from release reports to predict re-admission risk and death during the transactional attention

+This challenge aims to use large language models (LLMs) to analyze and extract unstructured information from hospital discharge reports.
+The goal is to structure the information in a way that can be easily exploited by proposing and creating a database to support data persistence, as well as selecting a method for querying this data.
+Both SQL and NoSQL approaches can be considered for persistence and querying.
+The ultimate objective is to integrate this information into predictive machine learning models to assess and predict the risk of readmission or complications during transitional care.
+The reliability and impact of this information on predictive models will be evaluated to improve the safety and efficiency of post-hospital care.

+## Objective
 This challenge aims to use large language models (LLM) to analyze and extract non-structured data from release reports.
 The reliability and impact of this data in the predictive models will be evaluated to improve safety and efficiency in post-hospital attention.

-## Objective

-Integrate non-structured data extraction from release reports in machine learning predictive models to evaluate and predict re-admission risk and death during the transactional atention.
+Integrate non-structured data extraction from release reports to evaluate and predict re-admission risk and death during the transactional attention.

+## Expected Outcomes

+To be agreed with the mentor.

-## AWS Tools
+## Tools

 Participants will have the following information/tools to complete the challenge.